The Top 5 Tips For Better Ultralight Backpacking

 #2 Weigh Everything

 I mean literally put everything on a scale, from gear to clothes and food.
 I do it all the time.
 It may sound a little too obsessive, but this helps you assess the value of everything you carry—it motivates you to downsize when you see exactly how much weight each item adds to your pack.
-It makes you scrutinize everything that’s potentially superfluous and perhaps establish a ceiling weight for your backpack.
+It makes you scrutinize everything that’s potentially superfluous and helps you establish a ceiling weight for your backpack.
+A person can’t lose weight without stepping on a scale.
+The same rule applies to a backpack.

 #3 Don’t Be Miserable